joaomilho/ruby_sinatra_showcase/README.md

 # Advanced Ruby Example using Sinatra

-This repo contains a step by step guide on how to develop an Fidor app.
+This repo contains a step by step guide on how to develop an Fidor app using the sinatra micro-framework.

-See the git log for the steps.
+See the git commit log for the steps.
+The code will improve and some odd looking parts are there to show common problems(and solutions to them) in API-Client Software.

+We used ruby for its readability.
+Non-Ruby developers are also welcome to read because the problems we face(API-client wise) are common, no matter matter what framework or language you are using.

 ## Dependencies